+- a.
 Exhaust pipes, catalytic converters and silencers may be altered or replaced from those fitted to the homologated motorcycle.
+Catalytic converters may be removed. - b.
 The number of the final exhaust silencer(s) must remain as homologated.
-The silencer(s) must be on the same side(s) of the homologated model.

-For safety reasons, the exposed edge(s) of the exhaust pipe(s) outlet(s) must be rounded to avoid any sharp edges.

-Wrapping of exhaust systems is not allowed except in the area of the riders foot or an area in contact with the fairing for protection from heat.
+The silencer(s) must be on the same side(s) as on the homologated model. - c.
+For safety reasons, the exposed edge(s) of the exhaust pipe(s) outlet(s) must be rounded to avoid any sharp edges. - d.
+Wrapping of exhaust systems is not allowed except in the area of the rider's foot or an area in contact with the fairing for protection from heat. - e.
 The noise limit for Superbikes will be 107 dB/A (with a 3 dB/A tolerance after the race).